 If patients have severe hepatic impairment, the initial dose of lenvatinib should be adjusted (see sections 4.2 and 5.2).

-Serious tumour related bleeds, including fatal haemorrhagic events have occurred in clinical trials and have been reported in post-marketing experience (see section 4.8, Description of selected adverse reactions).
+Serious tumour related bleeds, including fatal haemorrhagic events have occurred in clinical trials and have been reported in post-marketing experience (see section 4.8).
 In post-marketing surveillance, serious and fatal carotid artery haemorrhages were seen more frequently in patients with anaplastic thyroid carcinoma (ATC) than in DTC or other tumour types.
 The degree of tumour invasion/infiltration of major blood vessels (e.g. carotid artery) should be considered because of the potential risk of severe haemorrhage associated with tumour shrinkage/necrosis following lenvatinib therapy.
 Some cases of bleeding have occurred secondarily to tumour shrinkage and fistula formation, e.g. tracheo-oesophageal fistulae.
 Cases of fatal intracranial haemorrhage have been reported in some patients with or without brain metastases.
 Bleeding in sites other than the brain (e.g. trachea, intra-abdominal, lung) has also been reported.

-In the case of bleeding, dose interruptions, adjustments, or discontinuation may be required (see Section 4.2, Table 2).
+In the case of bleeding, dose interruptions, adjustments, or discontinuation may be required (see section 4.2, Table 2).

 Gastrointestinal perforation or fistulae have been reported in patients treated with lenvatinib (see section 4.8).
 In most cases, gastrointestinal perforation and fistulae occurred in patients with risk factors such as prior surgery or radiotherapy.
 In the case of a gastrointestinal perforation or fistula, dose interruptions, adjustments, or discontinuation may be necessary (see section 4.2).